FusionAuth/fusionauth-site/site/_posts/2020-04-27-add-more-claims-using-fusionauth.md

 }
 ```

 To create it, we're going to use the FusionAuth API, rather than the administration console.
 I just felt it had been too long since I `curl`ed something.
-Create an api key, allowing full access to the Lambda API.
-Allow the holder of this key to patch the application resource.
+Create an API key called "Lambda management" allowing full access to the Lambda API.
+Allow the holder of this key to patch the application resource as well.
 We'll need the latter to configure our FusionAuth application to use our lambda.

 TBD Image of creating an API key